cbrito3/bikesharing/README.md

 ## Summary: Provide a high-level summary of the results and two additional visualizations that you would perform with the given dataset.

-Based on the data visualization results we can recommend that a bike-sharing program in Des moine is indeed a solid business proposal.
+Based on the data visualization results I can recommend that a bike-sharing program in Des moine is indeed a solid business proposal.
 Some recommendations are:
 - Placing bikes in areas/neighborhoods that are populous and people love the bike-sharing experience.
 - While women are common bike users, their commitment is not as that as men, this should not be a reason to exclude them from any advertising and marketing promotions and strategies.
 Both men and women should be considered as main targets and the goal should be how to increase usage numbers in general.